cgoldberg/multi-mechanize/docs/index.rst

 --------------------------------------

 Multi-Mechanize is an open source framework for API performance and load testing.
-It allows you to run simultaneous python scripts to generate load (synthetic transactions) against a web site or API/service.
+It allows you to run simultaneous Python scripts to generate synthetic transactions against a web site service.

-In your scripts, you have the convenience of mechanize along with the power of the full Python programming language at your disposal.
 You programmatically create test scripts to simulate virtual user activity.
 Your scripts will then generate HTTP requests to intelligently navigate a web site or send requests to a web service.

 Multi-Mechanize uses a multi-process, multi-threaded engine to replay your scripts and generate concurrent virtual users.